-The architecture of DGSM is based on a generative SPN illustrated in Fig. 2.
-The model learns a probability distribution $P(Y, X_1, \ldots, X_C)$ , where Y represents the semantic category of a place, and $X_1, \ldots, X_C$ are input variables representing the occupancy in each cell of the polar grid.
+The architecture of DGSM is based on a generative SPN illustrated in Fig. 3.
+The model learns a probability distribution $P(Y, X_1, \ldots, X_C)$, where Y represents the semantic category of a place, and X_1, \ldots, X_C are input variables representing the occupancy in each cell of the polar grid.
 Each occupancy cell is represented by three indicators in the SPN (for empty, occupied and unknown space).
 These indicators constitute the bottom of the network (orange nodes).

-The structure of the model is partially designed based on domain knowledge and partially generated according to the algorithm described in Sec.
-III-A. The resulting model is a single SPN assembled from three levels of sub-SPNs.
-We begin by splitting the polar grid equally into 8 45degree views.
-For each view, we generate a random sub-SPN by recursively building a hierarchy of decompositions of subsets of polar cells in the view.
-Then, on top of all the sub-SPNs representing the views, we generate an SPN representing complete place geometries for each place class.
-Finally, the sub-SPNs for place classes are combined by a sum node forming the root of the network.
-The latent variable associated with that sum node is made explicit as Y and represents the semantic class of a place.
+The structure of the model is partially static and partially generated randomly according to the algorithm described in III-A. We begin by splitting the polar grid equally into 8 views (45 degrees each).
+For each view, we randomly generate an SPN by recursively building a hierarchy of decompositions of subsets of polar cells.
+Then, on top of all the sub-SPNs representing the views, we randomly generate an SPN representing complete place geometries for each place class.